-🔍 Here’s how this post is organized:
+🔍 Here’s how this Catania travel guide post is organized:

-• Things to Do in CataniaActivities where you can go beyond the postcard.
-Think paid attractions, unique tours, cultural experiences, and interactive moments that make you feel part of the city rather than just passing through.
+- Things to Do in Catania – Activities where you can go beyond the postcard.
+Think of paid attractions, unique tours, cultural experiences, and interactive moments that make you feel part of the city rather than just passing through.

 Map of Things to See in Catania

 Don’t miss the interactive Google Map I created for you—it’s packed with all the things to do in Catania.
-My family and friends have explored every location mentioned in this post, and I recommend it based on my positive experience.
+My family and I have explored every location mentioned in this post, and I recommend it based on my positive experience.

 Top Things To See In Catania [AKA: Free]

-Via Santa Filomena District
+1. Via Santa Filomena District

 If you’re searching for things to see in Catania that go beyond baroque façades and ancient ruins, make time (and room in your belly) for Via Santa Filomena.
 Tucked into the historic center, this short pedestrian stretch has transformed from a once-forgotten alley into Catania’s unofficial food and culture district, thanks to the locals who believed in it enough to rebuild it from the ground up!